cbcommunity/cb-administration-scripts/backup_restore/README.md

 - Using this key the script will
  - ssh into each slave
  - perform a backup for each one
- - save the backup under corresponding *./all_backups/YYYY-DD-MM-HH-mm-ss/SLAVE_HOST* folder, where SLAVE_HOST is a HOST entry in the cluster.conf for the slave node.
+ - save the backup under *./all_backups/YYYY-DD-MM-HH-mm-ss/SLAVE_HOST* folder, -- where `SLAVE_HOST` is a `HOST` entry in the cluster.conf for the corresponding slave node.
 - Start the cluster back

 > In order to have the key available on the master the user will have to generate it first and copy it to the master node manually
 > - ssh-keygen –t rsa –b 2048 -C "youremail@email.com"
 > - ssh-copy-id MASTER_HOST -i PATH_TO_PUB_KEY

-####Assuming 10.X.Y.Z is in Slave mode
-To backup slave node
+####`Slave` backup
-    if you have master key and master info available: bash backup.sh -r 10.X.Y.Z -u root -b ./all_backups -m 10.X.Y.W -mu root -mk master_ky
+#####Master key and Master info available:
+`bash backup.sh -r 10.X.Y.Z -u root -b ./all_backups -m 10.X.Y.W -mu root -mk master_ky`

-        This command will
+This command will:
-            ssh into the master first using the key stop the cluster
+- ssh into the master first using the key
+- stop the cluster
-            get cb_ssh key from the master
+- get cb_ssh key from the master
-            ssh into the 10.X.Y.Z using cb_ssh key from the master perform backup of the slave
+- ssh into the `10.X.Y.Z` using cb_ssh key from the master
+- perform backup of the slave
-            copy the backup under ./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z folder start the cluser back
+- copy the backup under `./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z` folder
+- start the cluser back

-    if you don't master info available:
+#####Master key and Master info NOT available:
-        bash backup.sh -r 10.X.Y.Z -u root -b ./all_backups
+`bash backup.sh -r 10.X.Y.Z -u root -b ./all_backups`

-        This command will
+This command will:
-            ssh into 10.X.Y.Z
+- ssh into 10.X.Y.Z
-            find out that this node is a slave node copy it's cluster.conf
+- find out that this node is a slave node
+- copy it's cluster.conf
-            get master information from cluster conf
+- get master information from cluster conf
-            ssh into the master
+- ssh into the master
-            stop the cluster
+- stop the cluster
-            perform backup of the slave
+- perform backup of the slave
-            copy the backup under ./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z folder start the cluser back
+- copy the backup under `./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z` folder
+- start the cluser back

 ## Restore